makeopensource/mOS/README.md

 #### For MacOS

-Use homebrew to install the dependencies use these commands:
+Use homebrew to install the dependencies using these commands:

 ```shell
 brew link --overwrite i386-elf-binutils
 brew install i386-elf-binutils i386-elf-gcc nasm binutils qemu
 ```

-You will need to ensure that these programs are on your PATH or make will not find them.
+You will need to ensure that these programs are on your PATH or `make` will not find them.

 ### Building